Cymdeithas Edward Llwyd

-The Cymdeithas Edward Llwyd organizes regular country walks throughout Wales in sites of interest of the Welsh environment, including SSSIs and post-industrial landscapes.
+The Cymdeithas Edward Llwyd organises regular country walks throughout Wales in sites of interest of the Welsh environment, including SSSIs and post-industrial landscapes.
 These are Welsh-language walking groups, although learners are just as welcome.

-They also organize a variety of nature and environmental activities, including lectures, publications and conservation work.
+They also organise a variety of nature and environmental activities, including lectures, publications and conservation work.
 They have worked on collecting and documenting the names of natural species.

 in 2010 society held a conference on Welsh toponymy, at which it was agreed to form the Welsh Place-Name Society.